 Powdery Mildew can be controlled by removing infected plants.

 Spraying the infected plants with organic fungicides is also recommended for faster recovery.
-You must also space the plants at a good distance as this will allow for healthy air circulation.
+You must also space the plants at a good distance to allow for healthy air circulation.

 Try your best to avoid overhead watering procedures if your plants have powdery Mildew.